 In an effort to increase affordability at GSCC, a deferred payment plan is available for all registered students who meet qualifications.
 GSCC provides students an opportunity to manage college costs by budgeting tuition payments over time.
 Students and their authorized parties may make full or partial online payments, set up payment plans and manage their accounts.
-Students can find more information by following the "Make a Payment/View Statement" and "Enroll in Payment Plan" links on their OneACCS student account.
+Students can find more information by following the "Make a Payment" link on their MyGadsdenState account.